saltict/availproject.github.io/docs/about/introduction.md

 ### Taking Layer 2 Data Off-Chain

-Validiums and Optimiums represent a class of scalability solutions that prioritize off-chain data availability while maintaining the integrity of transaction processing.
+Adaptations of rollups represent a class of scalability solutions that offer off-chain data availability while maintaining the integrity of transaction processing.
+These solutions are the following:

 - **Validiums: ZK Rollups + Off-Chain DA**
 - **Optimiums: Optimistic Rollups + Off-Chain DA**
 - **Volitions: ZK Rollups + Validiums**

 Moving data availability off-chain inherently incorporates additional trust dependencies due to their reliance on external data managers.
-Avail addresses this by providing a robust and reliable off-chain data availability mechanism.
-This integration significantly strengthens transaction data integrity and accessibility while minimizing reliance on trust-based data management, thus enhancing the overall security and efficiency of various scaling solutions.

 <details>
 <summary>What are Validiums?</summary>